Fraction of inspired oxygen: Uses

-Pa/FI ratio
+PaO2/FIO2 ratio

 The ratio of partial pressure arterial oxygen and fraction of inspired oxygen, known as the Horowitz index or Carrico index, is a comparison between the oxygen level in the blood and the oxygen concentration that is breathed.
 This helps to determine the degree of any problems with how the lungs transfer oxygen to the blood.
 A sample of arterial blood is collected for this test.
-With a normal Pa of 60–100 mmHg and an oxygen content of FI of 0.21 of room air, a normal Pa/FI ratio ranges between 300 and 500 mmHg.
-A Pa/FI ratio less than or equal to 200 mmHg is necessary for the diagnosis of acute respiratory distress syndrome by the AECC criteria.
+With a normal PaO2 of 60–100 mmHg and an oxygen content of FIO2 of 0.21 of room air, a normal PaO2/FIO2 ratio ranges between 300 and 500 mmHg.
+A PaO2/FIO2 ratio less than or equal to 200 mmHg is necessary for the diagnosis of acute respiratory distress syndrome by the AECC criteria.
 The more recent Berlin criteria defines mild ARDS at a ratio of less than 300 mmHg.

-A Pa/FI ratio less than or equal to 250 mmHg is one of the minor criteria for severe community acquired pneumonia (i.e., possible indication for inpatient treatment).
+A PaO2/FIO2 ratio less than or equal to 250 mmHg is one of the minor criteria for severe community acquired pneumonia (i.e., possible indication for inpatient treatment).

-A Pa/FI ratio less than or equal to 333 mmHg is one of the variables in the SMART-COP risk score for intensive respiratory or vasopressor support in community-acquired pneumonia.
+A PaO2/FIO2 ratio less than or equal to 333 mmHg is one of the variables in the SMART-COP risk score for intensive respiratory or vasopressor support in community-acquired pneumonia.